tfrank0651/tfrank0651.github.io/about.md

 - Started Undergraduate CS degree at UTSA 2018
 - Transferred to Master's in Cybersecurity Fall 2020
   - Started Graduate Certificate in Intelligence Studies Fall 2020
+- Graduated with Master's in Cybersecurity and Graduate Cert in May 2022.

 ### Contact me